-Since the types of qualifications of general education were not assigned the EstQF levels during the development of the national curricula, the following analysis has been prepared upon the approval of these curricula.
+Since the qualifications of general education were not assigned the EstQF levels during the development of the national curricula in 2009-2010, the following analysis has been prepared upon the approval of these curricula.
 The results of the analysis were used to assign general education qualifications the EstQF levels.